emeric254/dialog/README.md

 `https://raw.githubusercontent.com/darenju/dialog/master/dialog.sh`

 ## Dependencies

-For now, it only works with Mac OS X because it uses `say`.
+For Mac OS X it uses `say`.

  - `say`

+ For Linux it uses `espeak`.

+ - `espeak`

 ## Contribute

 Everyone is free to contribute to this project.
 Just fork the repo, create a branch for your fix/new awesome feature and commit.
 Send a pull request when you're ready.
 Feel free to add your name to `CONTRIBUTORS`.

+## Todo list

+ - Find a way to have the other male/female voice in `espeak`